We're in a hot property market with selling agents being overwhelmed with buyer demand, so how do you get a real estate agent on your side?

-A real estate agent works for the seller but they only get paid if the property sells.
+Remember, the real estate agent works for the seller and they're obliged to aim for the best result on behalf of their client, but this means they want to get deals done and of course, they only get paid if the property sells.

-So, even though a sales agent may be working for the other team, it doesn’t mean you can’t get them on your side.
+So, even though a sales agent may be working for the other team, you shouldn't necessarily treat them as your opposition and it doesn't mean you can't get them on your side.

 This is an important first step because you will then be a person looking for a property rather than a faceless name who communicates by email.